abdulrahmanabdullah/personal-blog/readme.md

 # Instruction:

-- home page folder
+- root folder
   - index.html
   - home.css
+  - app.css
 - blog page folder
-  - index.html
+  - blog.html
   - blog.css
+  - app.css

 **Also there is a global style file called app.css which contain a global attributes like header,footer,text and achore tags**